-Diagnostic options via S1/S2:
+Diagnostic options via S1/S2

-Short protocol: (17 bit data - minimum transmission time 1.2 seconds)

-Operating states = on or off per channel

-Error states = overcurrent or tripped per channel

-Extended protocol: (89 bit data - minimum transmission time 6.3 seconds)

-Current input voltage

-Set nominal currents per channel

-Current current per channel (only applies to BASIC SMART equipment)
+Short protocol:(17 bit data - minimum transmission time 1.2 seconds)Operating states= On or off per channelExtended protocol:= Overcurrent or tripped per channelExtended protocol:(89 Bit Data - minimum transmission time 6.3 seconds)Current input voltageSet nominal currents per channelCurrent current per channelConstant (only applies to BASIC SMART equipment)

-8.5 Communication sequence via S1/S2
+6.5 Communication process via S1/S2

-- A digital output of the control unit sends the Manchester coding to the circuit breaker via 'S1'.
-This encodes which output channel is to be switched on or off. - The circuit breaker synchronises itself internally to this and simultaneously sends back the status (on/off and error status) of all channels via 'S2'.
-In addition to the module input voltage, the currently flowing current and the set current value of each circuit can optionally be queried, see 'Extended protocol'. - The data sent back by the circuit breaker is only high/low and not Manchester-coded.
-The data should be accepted shortly after the edge change (from high to low) of the generated auxiliary clock in order to avoid false signalling due to program runtimes or delays of the I/Os in a PLC. - Once all 17 or 89 bits for the extended protocol have been successfully received, the circuit breaker sends an 18th or 90th bit as a stop bit.
+- A digital output of the control unit sends the Manchester coding to the circuit breaker via "S1".
+This encodes which output channel is to be switched on or off. - The circuit breaker synchronizes itself internally to this and simultaneously sends back the status (on/off and error status) of all channels via "S2".
+Optionally, in addition to the module input voltage, the current flowing at any time and the set current value of each circuit can be queried, see "extended protocol". - The data sent back by the circuit breaker is only high/low and not Manchester-coded.
+The data should be transferred shortly after the edge change (from high to low) of the generated auxiliary clock in order to avoid false signaling due to program runtimes or delays of the I/Os in a PLC. - Once all 17 or 89 bits for the extended protocol have been successfully received, the circuit breaker sends an 18th or 90th bit as a stop bit.
 This takes 1.5 clock cycles.
 During this time, the PLC must not send another bit.